ksu-is/Generating-Random-3D-Terrain/ProjectRoadMap.md

 - [ ] Create function that will be used to generate random terrain (2d array which will be converted to 3d)
 - [ ] Attach random terrain generation function to Tkinter button
 - [ ] Create a nested window/button to reload randomly generated terrain window?
+- [ ] Possibly Generate statistics for the loaded file DEM and/or random generated terrain?
+(Average DEM height, slope, etc...)